 Microsoft states they are committed to supporting their employees’ wellness and safety, and also strives to bring resources to underserved communities all around the world.

 Google is a technology company that specializes in Internet services, including its search engine, software, hardware, and online advertising technologies.
-Google is a top CSR company largely due to their 5-year goal to award $1 billion in grants and contribute 1 million employee volunteer hours.
+Google is a top CSR company largely due to its 5-year goal to award $1 billion in grants and contribute 1 million employee volunteer hours.

 According to Google, the company strives to combine funding, innovation, and technical expertise to support underserved communities and help solve the challenges these communities face each and every day.
 This includes humanitarian relief, data tracking for disease spread, and more.

 Google supports organizations that address social and environmental challenges.
 For every hour an employee volunteers with an eligible organization, Google will provide a $10 grant to the nonprofit.
+What’s more, they’ll match their employees’ donations up to $10,000 dollars.

-Learn More About Double the Donation and 360MatchPro
+Learn More About Double the Donation’s 360MatchPro

 As much as CSR makes a difference in the greater community, it can be difficult as a nonprofit to find specific opportunities that will benefit you and your mission.
 This is especially true if you’re a larger organization or university.

 This is where a matching gift and volunteer grant database comes into play.
 Because these are two of the most popular CSR programs, it should be easy for donors to find information about matching gifts and volunteer grants.
-A comprehensive database like Double the Donation’s can help your supporters find out if they work for a company that takes part in CSR programs—more than 8,500 organizations use Double the Donation’s database, and it covers more than 20,000 companies and subsidiaries!
+A comprehensive database like Double the Donation’s can help your supporters find out if they work for a company that takes part in CSR programs.
+More than 8,500 organizations use Double the Donation’s database, and it covers more than 20,000 companies and subsidiaries!

 Software for Nonprofits to Raise More Money from Matching Gifts and Volunteer Grants